rgksugan/knowledge/3-resources/books/How AI Works.md

 > Much of the power of modern AI comes from learning new ways to represent data.

+> Deep learning is a subfield of machine learning, which is a subfield of artificial intelligence.

+> Machine learning builds models from data.
+For us, a model is an abstract notion of something that accepts inputs and generates outputs, where the inputs and outputs are related in some meaningful way.
+The primary goal of machine learning is to condition a model using known data so that the model produces meaningful output when given unknown data.

 > The primary goal of machine learning is to condition a model using known data so that the model produces meaningful output when given unknown data.

 > Deep learning is neural networks with many layers.